bitterjug/kashana/docs/elm-notes.rst

     input.
 Now we don't know if it was defocused by an escape or because we clicked outside.

   - IS this because of the html we're rendering the thing with?
 Where does the escape go?

   - IT was just bloody Vimium stealing the escape key.
 Create exclusion rule for it.

 - There is a state machine problem with escape to reset a field.
 If you edit a field and press escape it puts back the initial value, and renders as H2 again, but the colour stays orange as if pending results of the save which we didn't actually do.
 So something's not being reset properly.
+I suspect the problem is that: on Blur does latch which sets saving to true whether or not the value has changed.
+But the effect to do a save, which does Saved only gets executed if the value has changed.
+In fact at the moment the Field component has two ways to trigger Latch (onBlur and onKeydown 13) but no way to trigger Saved and set saving = False.
+To do that the client has to call its Field.saved function.

 - [ ] The top level wiring applies all changes to results to all elements of the results list.
 That needs to be fixed to treat individual elements